slviajero/tinybasic/MANUAL.md

 In version 2.0 INPUT can do most of the things MS BASIC INPUT does.
 Arrays and string arrays are fully supported.
 The string substring notation can also be used in INPUT.

-Comma seperated input of numbers is fed into comma separated variable lists.
+Comma separated input of numbers is fed into comma separated variable lists.
 Hence

 10 INPUT A, B